akshatj536/makemore/README.md

 # makemore: Character-Level Language Model (Bigram + MLP)

 This project is a simplified reimplementation of **Andrej Karpathy’s “makemore”**, which builds a **character-level language model** from scratch.
-The goal is to understand how modern neural language models, such as GPT, are built up step-by-step — starting from simple statistical models to small neural networks.
+The goal is to understand how modern neural language models, such as GPT, are built up step-by-step, starting from simple statistical models to small neural networks.

 ---